 Side Effects & Safety

-Consuming soy foods such as soy protein is LIKELY SAFE.
-Taking soy dietary supplements also seems to be safe for most people when used short-term (up to six months).
+Consuming foods containing soy protein or taking soy protein products is LIKELY SAFE.
+Taking dietary supplements with soy extracts is POSSIBLY SAFE when used short-term (up to 6 months).
 Soy can cause some mild side effects such as constipation, bloating, and nausea.
 It can also cause allergic reactions involving rash and itching in some people.

 Long-term use of high doses of soy dietary supplements is POSSIBLY UNSAFE.
 There is concern that taking high doses might cause abnormal tissue growth in the uterus.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Soy protein is LIKELY SAFE in pregnancy and during breast-feeding when consumed in amounts normally found in food.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Soy protein is LIKELY SAFE to be used during pregnancy and breast-feeding when consumed in amounts normally found in food.
+However, soy may be POSSIBLY UNSAFE when used during pregnancy in medicinal amounts.
 Higher doses during pregnancy might harm development of the baby.
 Not enough is known about the safety of higher doses during breast-feeding.
 Stay on the safe side and avoid larger doses.